tailwindlabs/tailwindcss-typography/README.md

 This option acts as a _safelist_, so you can list only the modifiers you'd actually like included and the others will be removed.

-The `default` modifier is always included and cannot be disabled.
+The `DEFAULT` modifier is always included and cannot be disabled.

 ### Disabling responsive variants